Overview

 Legal Requirements for a Valid Will

-• Signed by the person making the Will (the testator)
+- Be signed by the person making the Will (the testator).

-• Witnessed by two independent adults present at the same time
+- Be witnessed by two independent adults who are present at the same time.

-Failure to meet these rules can make the Will invalid.
+Failure to meet these rules can make the Will invalid, meaning your estate could instead be distributed under intestacy laws.

 How Much Does It Cost to Make a Will?